Last updated on March 12, 2021 by Liza Hawkins

 Speaking of lasagna rolls…

 This means I’m able to use tomato based sauces with no issues.
-Curious about that?
-Click here.
+If you’re curious about that, check out these five myths about cast iron cookware.

 To get these lasagna rolls going, first I cooked and seared an Italian sausage link in the pan.